High-dimensional GARCH process segmentation with an application to Value-at-Risk: Simulation study

 \subsection{Results}

-Conducting only the first iteration of the binary segmentation procedure in Stage 2 of the proposed methodology, we performed the at-most-one-change test on the data simulated from (M0)--(M1) over $100$ realisations, which enables us to investigate its size and power behaviour, respectively, along with accuracy in change-point estimation; see Tables \ref{table:sim:zero}--\ref{table:sim:one:100:skew}.
+Firstly, we perform at-most-one-change test on the data simulated from \ref{m:0} by conducting only a single iteration of the DCBS algorithm in Algorithm~\ref{alg:dcbs}, which enables us to investigate its size behaviour, see Tables~\ref{table:sim:zero}.
+In Appendix~\ref{sec:sim:add}, we investigate the power and localisation accuracy of such a test in various single change point scenarios motivated by \cite{piotr2013}.

-When the innovations are generated from a Gaussian distribution with cross-correlations, the test manages to keep the size below the significance level $\alpha = 0.05$ when $N = 50$, while spurious false alarm is observed when $N = 100$ for (M0.2).
-We note that, although not directly comparable, Table 1 of \cite{piotr2013} obserevd similar size behaviour from their BASTA-avg2 as well as the change-point test from \cite{andreou2002} for {\em univariate} GARCH processes generated with the same GARCH parameters as in (M0.2).
-When the innovations are drawn as i.i.d. random variables from a $t_{10}$-distribution, the parameter configuration of (M0.2) brings in greater size distortion.
+Overall, we observe that the DC-based test performs well in size control.
+When the innovations are generated from a Gaussian distribution with cross-correlations, the test manages to keep the size below the significance level $\alpha = 0.05$ when $N = 50$, while more spurious false alarms are observed as the dimensionality grows for~\ref{m:0:2}.
+We note that, although not directly comparable, Table~1 of \cite{piotr2013} observed similar size behaviour from their procedure as well as the change point test from \cite{andreou2002} applied to univariate GARCH processes generated with the same GARCH parameters as in~\ref{m:0:2}.
+When the innovations are drawn from a $t_{10}$-distribution, the parameter configuration of~\ref{m:0:2} brings in greater size distortion.

-As expected, the test achieves higher power when the change-point is `dense' cross-sectionally (with larger $\varrho$), and better change-point location accuracy.
-For most GARCH parameter configurations, the test attains power above $0.9$ even when the change-point is relatively sparse ($\varrho = 0.25$), but for (M1.2), (M1.4) and (M1.8).
-Interestingly, the univariate change-point tests adopted in Table 1 of \cite{piotr2013} for comparative simulation studies, performed uniformly worse for (M1.1) and (M1.5) compared to other models, for which our test performs well.
-We also note that even when the location of the change-point is skewed ($\eta_1 = [0.9T]$), our method generally attains high power and location accuracy if the change-point is not too sparse, in most settings where it shows good performance when the change-point is centrally located ($\eta_1 = [T/2]$).

-Tables \ref{table:sim:two}--\ref{table:sim:four} report the results from applying the proposed methodology to tv-MGARCH processes generated as described in (M2)--(M4), and Figures 1--8 in the supplementary document show the locations of estimated change-points.
-(M2.1)--(M2.2) bring in a change in the variance of $r_{i, t}, \, i \in \mathcal{S}_1$ at $t = \eta_1$ (with greater change under (M2.1)), while it remains the same in (M2.3), which is reflected in the total number of the estimated change-points as well as the accuracy in locating $\eta_1$ under different settings.
-More specifically, when unconditional variance of $r_{i, t}$ does not vary despite the change in the GARCH parameter, such a change is not well detected in the transformation of $\br_t$ after Stage 1.
-Between the two types of change-points, the detection of $\eta_1$ becomes more challenging when it is sparse cross-sectionally, while $\eta_2$ is detected with high accuracy regardless of its sparsity under (M2.2)--(M2.3).